 - In-person testing: Techsmith Morae

-- Testing prototypes: InVision for designing clickable prototypes, lookback for recording sessions during testing
+- Testing prototypes: InVision for clickable prototypes, Lookback for recording sessions

-Before the test begins, set the user’s expectations about what the test is for and approximately how long it will take.
-It’s also important to reassure the user that the interface is being tested, not them.
-Otherwise your results may be skewed because they won’t admit when they can’t find something, or they’ll give you the answer they think you’re looking for.
+Before the test begins, set the user's expectations about what the test is for and approximately how long it will take.
+More importantly, reassure them that the interface is being tested, not them.
+If users feel like they're the ones on trial, they won't admit when they can't find something, or they'll give you the answer they think you're looking for.
+Either way, your results get skewed.

-During user testing, use a “think aloud” protocol, where you ask participants non-leading questions and have them talk through how they would complete basic tasks without any guidance.
-Tell them to wait for permission to click through to the next step.
-Then, ask follow-up questions to learn more about whether their hopes aligned with their expectations, how they’re feeling at that moment, and more.
+During testing, use a "think aloud" protocol.
+Ask participants non-leading questions and have them talk through how they would complete basic tasks without any guidance.
+Ask them to wait for permission before clicking through to the next step.
+Then use follow-up questions to learn whether their hopes aligned with their expectations and how they're feeling in the moment.

-For instance, let’s say you’re designing an app and want to test if the navigation is clear.
-Your conversation would go something like this:
+Let's say you're designing an app and want to test whether the navigation is clear.
+The conversation might go something like this:

 Researcher: "Show me how you would change your notification settings.
 Where would you look first?"